Model Checking and LTS Minimization

 Non-standard compilers, etc., can be configured by using variables:

-This would add some options to the standard CFLAGS and CXXFLAGS settings used for building to enable more optimizations and force a 64-bit build (for the GCC C compiler).
-Furthermore, the MPI compiler wrappers are set explicitly instead of searching them in the current shell PATH.
+This would add some options to the standard CFLAGS settings used for building, to enable more optimizations and force a 64-bit build (for the GCC C compiler).
+Furthermore, the MPI compiler wrapper is set explicitly instead of searching it in the current shell PATH.

 Note that libraries installed in non-standard places need special attention: to be picked up by the configure script, library and header search paths must be added, e.g.: